 Our doctoral program requires the completion of 60 credit hours, encompassing a 15-credit hour qualitative and quantitative methods sequence.
 Time to degree is typically 4–6 years depending on enrollment status.

 Course descriptions can be found in the university course catalog.
-Please note: The course of study below is for doctoral students entering the Higher Education program in Fall 2017.
+Please note: The course of study below is for doctoral students entering the Higher Education Program in Fall 2016 or after.

 College Core Courses